hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/hypo69/code_assistant/assests/mmd/code_assistant.md

 **Imports:**  No imports are explicitly shown in the `mmd` code.
 The implied imports would include modules for file processing, configuration loading, model interaction (Gemini and OpenAI libraries), and potentially signal handling (`signal`).
 These would be from within the `src` package, implying a modular architecture.

 **Classes:**
-* `CodeAssistant`: This is the main application class, responsible for orchestrating the entire workflow.
+* `CodeAssistant`: This is the main application class, responsible for orcheStarting the entire workflow.
 * `GeminiModel`: likely a class for interacting with the Gemini AI model.
 * `OpenAIModel`: Likely a class for interacting with the OpenAI model.
 * The `alt` block in the graph defines a conditional branch (representing error handling) indicating a potential error during Gemini Model processing